rohitthapliyal2000/SIC-Assembler/README.md

 # SIC-Assembler
 C++ implementation of SIC Assembler.

 Basic assembler functions :
-Translating mnemonic operation codes to their machine language equivalents Assigning machine addresses to symbolic labels
+Translating mnemonic operation codes to their machine language equivalents.
+Assigning machine addresses to symbolic labels.
 Write the object program and the assembly listing

 Assembler directives :